subhk/ContourDynamics.jl/paper/paper.md

 # Research Impact Statement

 `ContourDynamics.jl` makes reproducible Lagrangian vortex dynamics experiments accessible for the first time as open-source software.
-The package includes continuous integration, documentation, and comprehensive test coverage.
-Example scripts reproduce classical results from the literature — vortex merger, filamentation, beta-plane drift, two-layer baroclinic dynamics — providing ready-made starting points for new research.
-By unifying multiple kernel types, periodic domains, and GPU acceleration in a single Julia package, it lowers the barrier to entry for researchers across geophysical fluid dynamics.
+Example scripts reproduce classical results from the literature — vortex merger, filamentation, beta-plane drift, two-layer baroclinic dynamics — and serve as starting points for new research.
+By unifying multiple kernel types, periodic domains, and GPU acceleration in a tested, documented Julia package, it lowers the barrier to entry for researchers investigating vortex dynamics across geophysical flow regimes.

 # AI Usage Disclosure